 «Start-up» - informational website for young and emerging theatre professionals who want to know about and apply for projects and support programs of the Russian Theatre Union.

-All year round Russian Theatre Union holds workshops for theatre practitioners to foster professional development, networking and exchange their experience.
+All year round Russian Theatre Union organises workshops for theatre practitioners of all disciplines (directors, actors, designers, etc.) across Russia to foster professional development, networking and exchange.
+All the workshops are led by outstanding Russian artists and leading theatre trainers.

 Digital catalogue - the plays are arranged by the playwrights, enterpreters, genres, language.
 List of the new publications is also available.